OrbitGuardians-Datathon/OrbitGuardians_Datathon_WID_2025/README.md

 - Rocket bodies (R/B), possibly tumbling or decaying
 - Active satellites with motions not matching their cluster neighbors

 This dual DBSCAN and IsolationForest approach connects machine learning with real orbital science, such that the clusters are not just math outputs.
 Rather, they are meaningful categories that fall into LEO/MEO/GEO classifications.
 Additionally, the flagged debris, rocket bodies, and unusual satellites were detected anomalies.
-Consequently, our model, with its strong performance metrics, provides both space traffic insights (clusters) and the anomaly detection engine in a data-driven yet physics-grounded way.
+Consequently, our model, with its strong performance metrics, provides both space traffic insights (through clustering) and an anomaly detection engine that is data-driven and grounded in physics.

 **Conclusion**

 Although a prototype at this stage, our Orbit Guardians Global SaaS platform transforms global space safety.
-We enable voluntary data sharing, accelerate access to accurate orbital intelligence, and deliver collaborative anomaly detection for all subscribing nations.
-Most importantly, we provide affordable SSA access for developing SSA countries through neutral UNOOSA stewardship, eliminating dependence on a single nation's control, making the future of space collaborative, sustainable, and accessible to all.
+It enables voluntary data sharing, accelerates access to accurate orbital intelligence, and delivers collaborative anomaly detection for all subscribing nations.
+Most importantly, it provides affordable SSA access for developing SSA countries through neutral UNOOSA stewardship, eliminating dependence on a single nation's control, and making the future of space collaborative, sustainable, and accessible to all.

 References: